 Manage the Subscription

-You can manage the subscriptions via PayPal and JetFormBuilder Dashboard.
+You can manage PayPal subscriptions via PayPal and the JetFormBuilder Dashboard.

 Manage the submissions via PayPal